ProximaNova/Booru-mass-editor/README.md

 # Booru mass editor
 Use this script to quickly edit individual images at websites runing older versions of Gelbooru.
-This script imporves the interface at `index.php?page=post&s=view&id=#`.
+It imporves the interface at `index.php?page=post&s=view&id=#`.

 Functionality:
 * It works the best on Gelbooru Beta 0.1.11: what most hostnames (*.example.com) on booru.org use.